cambridge-cares/TheWorldAvatar/Agents/HistoricalAQMeshAgent/README.md

 To ensure that the same IRIs are used for each JSON key, the mapping files are saved back after each run (only really necessary when some of them are automatically generated).
 Note, that if you change any mapping in preceding runs, they will be seen as new time-series, which can result in inconsistencies in both the KG and database.
-To retrieve the mapping files from the docker container, you have to type in the following line into the command line:
+To retrieve the mapping files from a running docker container, you have to type in the following into the command line:

 ```
-docker cp <Container ID>://root/mappings/<name of properties file> <destination filepath on your machine>
+docker cp <Docker container ID>://root/mappings/<name of properties file> <destination filepath on your machine>
 ```

-For example, to copy the gas.properties mapping file from the docker container, the following line have to be entered into the command line:
+For example, to retrieve the gas.properties mapping file from the docker container, the following line have to be entered into the command line:

 ```
 docker cp 7956ce42351d://root/mappings/gas.properties C:\Users\USER01\Desktop\gas.properties